-Moisture is the key cause of mold growth since the other conditions on the list are always present in homes.
-Making sure proper moisture levels are maintained in your home will protect you from mold damage.
+Moisture is the key cause of mold growth since the other conditions on the above list are always present in a home.
+Ensuring proper moisture levels are maintained in your home will protect you from mold damage.
 Maintaining proper moisture levels may require a dehumidifier running in certain areas, or having an attic properly ventilated.

-Like some leaking pipes, a roof that leaks into the attic might not be discovered until it’s already lead to mold growth.
+Like some leaking pipes, a roof that leaks into the attic might not be discovered until mold growth has begun.
 The best thing to do is to check the attic regularly for leaks and keep an eye on the ceiling below the attic.
-If you notice any signs of water damage on the ceiling or any mold that has grown through, then you probably have a leaking roof and it’s time to call a professional!
+If you notice any signs of water damage on the ceiling or any mold that has grown through, then you probably have a leaky roof.

-If you leave clothes wet for a long period of time in your house mold can grow on them as well as on other surfaces due to the moisture wet clothes release into your home.
+If you leave clothes wet for a long period of time in your house, mold can grow on them, as well as on other surfaces due to the moisture wet clothes release into your home.
 Damp clothes left in a pile waiting to be washed for more than a day can lead to mold growth.
-Clothes left wet for over a day after being washed may start to have a smell, known as mildew; which is the beginning growth of fungus.
-You will notice a smell that has formed and may take special treatment to remove from the fabric.
+Clothes left wet for over a day after being washed may start to have a smell, known as mildew.
+This is the start of fungus growth and may take special treatment to remove from the fabric.